guettli/generic-backend/README.md

 No more imperative permission handling.
 Set operations (for example SQL) get used to define them.

 Related: [Do permission checking via SQL](https://github.com/guettli/programming-guidelines#do-permission-checking-via-sql)

+# Next?

+You are waiting for source code?
+From me?
+Sorry, I won't write this cool generic backend thing.

+This is just a README.

+If you want it, then code it.